Pawn Hearts: Release

-The album was originally released in October 1971 on Charisma Records.
+The album was originally released on 12 November 1971 on Charisma Records.
 In the US and Canada, the album was distributed via Buddah Records and contained "Theme One" as an extra track between "Lemmings" and "Man-Erg", which was done without the band's approval.
 In Europe, where Pawn Hearts only contained the three tracks, "Theme One" was released as a single in February 1972, with "W" as its B-side.

 When the Van der Graaf Generator catalogue was remastered for reissue in 2005, several of the tracks from the missing half of the album were found and added as bonus tracks.
 A live, in-studio version of "Squid/Octopus" was added to the H to He, Who Am the Only One reissue, while the Pawn Hearts reissue added "Angle of Incidents", "Ponker's Theme", and "Diminutions".
 The CD also contained the original mix of "Theme One", which is different to the one released as a single, and an earlier take of "W".
 "Theme One" was also released on the 2003 compilation CD The Best Prog Rock Album in the World...
 Ever.

+Composition and music

+Sean Murphy of PopMatters described the album as being "for people to whom even Gentle Giant is not out-there enough".
+He explained: "Here it is, for better or worse, work that embodies many of the best accolades and worst epithets of the genre: ambitious, self-conscious, literate, sprawling, obscure, and unadulterated."
+Evans contributed an avant-garde piece "Angle of Incidents", which featured drums being recorded backwards and the sound of a fluorescent lighting tube being dropped down the studio's stairs.
+Jackson recorded "Ponker's Theme", a short jazz piece, and a longer piece, "Archimedes Agnostic", with Latin lyrics written by Hammill.

+Artwork

+The cover was designed by regular Charisma album artist Paul Whitehead, who was told by Hammill: "no matter if you're a king, a pauper or whatever – you're a pawn", which led to a design containing the Earth and a curtain.
+The inner gatefold picture was taken by Keith Morris at Luxford House and featured the band playing Crowborough Tennis while appearing to give Nazi salutes to each other, though Banton later said that this was simply the band attempting to look ridiculous in the vein of Monty Python.